90+ AI Design Patterns to Avoid: The Definitive List

 T05: Bold for All Headings

-Every heading is font-bold (700 weight).
-No variation between heading levels.
+Every heading is font-bold (700).
+No variation between levels.

 T06: text-gray-600 for All Body Text

-Instead: Use a custom muted color from your palette.
-Warm grays (#6B6560) feel more human than blue-tinted Tailwind grays.
+Instead: A custom muted color from your palette.
+A warm gray (#6B6560) reads more human than blue-tinted Tailwind gray.

 T07: No Display Font

-AI projects use a single font family for everything.
-Human designers pair a display face (for headings) with a body face (for text).
+One family for everything.
+Human designers pair a display face for headings with a body face for text.

-Instead: Add a display font for h1 and h2 elements.
-Serif + sans-serif pairings are classic.
-Instrument Serif + IBM Plex Sans is one example.
+Instead: Add a display font for h1 and h2.
+Serif + sans pairings are classic — Instrument Serif over IBM Plex Sans, for one.

 T08: Leading-7 or Leading-Relaxed Everywhere

-AI sets one line-height globally.
-Real typography adjusts line-height per context: tighter for headings, looser for body, even looser for small text in dense UI.
+One line-height, set globally.
+Real typography adjusts per context: tighter for headings, looser for body, looser still for small dense UI.

 T09: No Prose Styling

-Long-form content without max-width, hanging punctuation, or paragraph spacing optimized for readability.
+Long-form content with no max-width, no hanging punctuation, no paragraph spacing tuned for reading.

-Instead: Limit prose width to 65ch.
+Instead: Cap prose at 65ch.
 Add text-rendering: optimizeLegibility.
-Use paragraph spacing of 1.5em.
+Use 1.5em paragraph spacing.

 T10: Centered Text in Every Section

-Every section centers its text content with text-center.
-Human designs use left-alignment as the default and center only intentionally.
+Every section centers its content with text-center.
+Human designs default to left-alignment and center only on purpose.

 Instead: Left-align by default.
-Center only hero headings and CTAs.
-Mixed alignment creates visual interest.
+Center only the hero heading and CTA.
+Mixed alignment creates interest.

 T11: No Font Feature Settings